WHAT IS PHOTOGRAVURE?

-Photogravure, also known as heliogravure, and recently referred to as copperplate photogravure is both an etching and photomechanical technique.
-The technique combines the details of photography with the dense pigmented inks of etching.
-The use of pigmented inks and acid free pulp paper makes photogravure the most archival print technique.
-For photogravure, a continuous tone positive is exposed to light-sensitive pigmented gelatin tissue, which afterwards is bonded to a rosin coated copperplate.
-The very fine rosin grains is the material matter of aquatint, which is key to the tone-based photogravure technique.
+Photogravure, also known as heliogravure and recently referred to as copper-plate photogravure, is both an intaglio and photomechanical technique.
+The technique combines the details of photography with densely pigmented etching inks.
+Using pigmented inks and acid-free pulp paper makes photogravure the most archival print technique.
+For photogravure, a continuous tone positive is exposed to light-sensitive pigmented gelatin tissue, which afterwards is bonded to a rosin-coated copper plate.
+The very fine rosin grains are the material matter of aquatint, which is key to the tone-based photogravure technique.
 Aquatint is a way of making tones.
 Despite the “aqua” in its title, the aquatint process does not involve water.
 It was invented in the mid-eighteenth century to simulate watercolour drawings.
-With aquatint one can capture a complete tonal range from a hint of a tone to mid-tones to shadows and darks.
+With aquatint, one can capture a complete tonal range from a hint of a tone to mid-tones to shadows and darks.
 Aquatints can be airy like those in the etchings of Paula Rego to velvety like those in the etchings of Pablo Picasso.

-In photogravure, after the gelatin is developed the copperplate, with the image containing gelatin, is etched in baths of ferric chloride of different strengths.
-The etching commences with the extreme darks, moving through the tones to the lightest tone – pulling the etched copperplate from the ferric chloride once the bite reaches the extreme highlights.
-Thereby the technique accomplishes a full range of tones and attests for a high quality fine art print.
+In photogravure, after the gelatin is developed the copper plate, with the image containing gelatin, is etched in baths of ferric chloride of different strengths.
+The etching commences with the extreme darks, moving through the tones to the lightest tone – pulling the etched copper-plate from the ferric chloride once the bite reaches the spectral highlights.
+Thereby the technique accomplishes a full range of tones and attests for a high quality original print.

-The video has Craig Zammiello, from Two Palms Press, describing the photogravure technique (the video was made by MCA Australia).
+The video has Craig Zammiello, from Two Palms Press in New York, demonstrating the photogravure technique.
+Video by MCA Australia